UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

 Key features include:
 - Handling text changes and debouncing these changes
-- Managing the content
+- Managing the content, formatting, and styling of the document
+- Configuring and customizing the toolbar
-- Provides a download button for exporting the document as HTML
+- Exporting the document as HTML and full access to delta files

 Overview
 --------